vishalgupta-02/vishalgupta-02/README.md

 Document Trade-offs
 ```

-That's the mindset I'm trying to develop as a backend engineer.
+That's the engineering mindset I'm trying to develop.

 ---